oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

 .. figure:: api/_images/heat_pump_exergy_flowsheet.svg
     :align: center
-    :alt: Topology of the Ground-Coupled Heat Pump (GCHP)
+    :alt:l Topology of the Ground-Couped Heat Pump (GCHP)

+    Figure: Topology of the Ground-Couped Heat Pump (GCHP).

 The figure above shows the topology of the GCHP.
 In this model, a ground-coupled heat pump is modeled, which is for instance connected to a